pjbriggs/Amplicon_analysis-galaxy/README.rst

 ========== ======================================================================
 Version    Changes
 ---------- ----------------------------------------------------------------------
+1.2.1.0    Updated to Amplicon_Analysis_Pipeline version 1.2.1 (adds
+           option to use the Human Oral Microbiome Database v15.1, and updates SILVA database to v123)
 1.1.0      First official version on Galaxy toolshed.
 1.0.6      Expand inline documentation to provide detailed usage guidance.
 1.0.5      Updates including: